 A new description of the radiatively active trace gases has been introduced in the IFS with Cy35r3 on 8 September 2009.
-It replaces the previous globally averaged values for CO2, CH4, N2O, CFCl3, CF2Cl2 (with possibility of defining their history since 1850) by bi-dimensional (latitude/height) climatologies derived from either the MOBIDIC model or for CO2, CH4 and O3 from the GEMS reanalysis effort.
+It replaces the previous globally averaged values for CO2, CH4, N2O, CFCl3, CF2Cl2 (with possibility of defining their history since 1850) by bi-dimensional (latitude/height) climatologies derived from either the MOBIDIC model or, for CO2, CH4 and O3, from the GEMS reanalysis effort.
 The effect of CHFCl2 and CCl4 have also been added using their globally-defined concentrations.
 A discussion of the impact of these new climatologies and of further model developments (dissipation of non-orographic gravity-waves) can be found in Bechtold et al. (2009).

-Figure 11.24 Climatological distribution of dust aerosols for Jan, Apr, Jul, and Dec according to Tegen et al. (1997).

-Figure 11.25 Climatological distribution of organic aerosols for Jan, Apr, Jul, and Dec according to Tegen et al. (1997).
+With Cy40r3 the GEMS-based climatology for CO2, CH4 and O3 has been revised and a new climatology was computed based on the MACC reanalysis for the period 2003-2011 (Inness et al., 2013).
+In Cy43r1 the O_3 climatology was further revised using the most recent CAMS Interim Reanalysis (CAMSiRA, Flemming et al. (2016)) (Fig. 11.30).
+The CAMSiRA O_3 distribution shows better agreement with independent O_3 concentration estimates, reducing by $\sim 15\%$ the O_3 amount between 10 hPa and 1 hPa with respect to the MACC-based climatology (Fig. 11.31).
+The change in O3 concentration has a direct impact on the temperature in the mid-upper stratosphere.
+The model climate shows a cooling in the zonal mean, annual mean temperature above 10 hPa and this reduces the positive bias against ERA40.
+The long-term evolution of CO2 and CH4 is described by yearly globally averaged volume mixing ratios over the marine surface (Hansen and Sato, 2004) and applied to the zonal-mean climatologies scaled by their global mean mixing ratio at the surface.